Cosmic structure formation in massive conformal gravity: Relativistic conformal hydrodynamic equations

-Besides the conformal hydrodynamic equations (\ref{28}) and (\ref{32}), we need to find the field equations of the MCG gravitational perturbations in order to describe the dynamics of the matter fluctuations in the theory.
-What we will do in the next section.
+which is the relativistic perturbation equation for a conformal perfect fluid.
+In addition to (\ref{48}), we also need to find the field equations of the MCG gravitational perturbations in order to describe the dynamics of the matter fluctuations in the theory.